-Topic Response / where addressed in the PEI • Visual impact should be minimised by selecting sites that minimise the requirement for additional overhead lines and Assessment of Alternatives Phase 3 • Concern over light pollution at substation and landfall Visual impacts assessment for the • Flat landscape increasing impacts substation are given in • Impact on rural setting section 29.6.1.3.2 • Visual impact and height of substation Site selection considerations are • Impact on views from church and village green detailed further in • Visual disturbance of construction traffic at landfall Chapter 4 Site Selection and Assessment of • Visual impact of cable routing - areas of high landscape quality should be avoided Alternatives • Visual impact of construction compounds and road widening Phase 3.5 • Visual impact of re-routing power lines Visual impacts • Substation will ruin village scenery assessment for the substation and National • Unsympathetic to natural landscape, substation on rising ground Grid infrastructure (including potential works • Light pollution (including construction) to overhead lines) are • Current minimal light pollution around Friston given in section 29.6.1.3.2 • Screening will not be effective for years.
-Lighting effects have • Impact on flat landscape been taken into account • Unprecedented development in open countryside within the assessment methodology.
-More detail • Visual impact of haul roads is provided in Appendix 29.1 • Visual impact of substation from the church and village green ∠ J. I • Impact on views from Friston Moor
+Topic Response / where addresed in the PEI • Substation proximity to houses Visual impacts • Visual impact of proposed substation on Friston - screening requirements assessment for the substation are given in section 29.6.1.3.2 • Lighting should be minimised Site selection • Minimise height of any installations, adopt appropriate colour schemes and reducing the building footprints considerations are detailed further in Chapter 4 Site • Visual impact should be minimised by selecting sites that minimise the requirement for additional overhead lines Selection and Assessment of Alternatives Phase 3 • Concern over light pollution at substation and landfall Visual impacts • Flat landscape increasing impacts assessment for the substation are given in • Impact on rural setting section 29.6.1.3.2 • Visual impact and height of substation Site selection considerations are • Impact on views from church and village green detailed further in • Visual disturbance of construction traffic at landfall Chapter 4 Site Selection and • Visual impact of cable routing - areas of high landscape quality should be avoided Assessment of Alternatives • Visual impact of construction compounds and road widening Phase 3.5 • Visual impact of re-routing power lines Visual impacts • Substation will ruin village scenery assessment for the substation and National • Unsympathetic to natural landscape, substation on rising ground Grid infrastructure (including potential works • Light pollution (including construction) to overhead lines) are given in section • Current minimal light pollution around Friston 29.6.1.3.2 • Screening will not be effective for years.
+Lighting effects have been taken into account • Impact on flat landscape within the assessment • Unprecedented development in open countryside methodology.
+More detail is provided in Appendix • Visual impact of haul roads 29.1 • Visual impact of substation from the church and village green • Impact on views from Friston Moor

-29.3 Scope
+29.3Scope